 Is An Ex Parte Right For My Case?

-A lot of people ask me about getting in front of the judge as quick as possible for their legal issue.
+A lot of people ask me about getting in front of the judge as quickly as possible for their legal issues.
 This is especially prevalent in custody cases.
 Depending on the judge who your case is assigned to it would make more or less sense to file for emergency orders.
-In California litigants may file for emergency hearings called Ex Partes.
+In California, litigants may file for emergency hearings called Ex Partes.
 Ex Parte hearings must truly be an emergency because you are literally skipping the line in front of other litigants who have filed regularly noticed hearings.
 To skip in front of these others you need to have significant facts constituting a real emergency.

-In custody cases the Family Code is very clear about what constitutes an emergency.
+In custody cases, the Family Code is very clear about what constitutes an emergency.

 A court has authority to grant or modify an order for temporary custody on an emergency basis only in the following two circumstances (Family Code 3064(a))